Master Services Agreement

 Without limiting the generality of section 12.2, Doro is not liable for:

-- Decisions made by licensed PSP partners, including KYC outcomes, sanctions decisions, wallet screening, and settlement decisions
+- Decisions made by PSP Partners, including KYC outcomes, sanctions decisions, wallet screening, source of funds assessments, and settlement decisions, in respect of any Leg

 - Failures of third-party services on which the Platform depends